surveyjs/survey-library/docs/design-survey-create-a-simple-survey.md

 ### Define a Static Survey Model in JSON

 Static survey models are specified by model schemas (JSON objects).
 For example, the following model schema declares a [page](https://surveyjs.io/Documentation/Library?id=pagemodel) that contains two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel) and an expandable panel with two more textual questions.
-All survey elements have [names](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name) that can be used to identify the elements in code.
+All survey elements have **unique** [names](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name) that can be used to identify the elements in code.

-> **Question names must be unique**
-> Ensure that question names are unique.
-If you populate a question choices collection, ensure that a choice's `value` is unique.

 The panel and questions also have [titles](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) that are displayed on screen.

 ```js
 const surveyJson = {